Ouxsoft/LivingMarkup/docs/diagrams/README.md

-This directory contains UML diagrams of the current build.
+This kernely contains UML diagrams of the current build.
 The purpose of these diagrams is to visually represent the system in order to better understand, alter, maintain, and document information about the system.